GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-81/index.md

 {% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/GHbwYSfm0D7biJ0GZhOL.jpg", alt="Screenshot of Chromium Calendar", className="float-right" %}

 In short, Chrome 81 is rolling out now.
-We’re going to skip Chrome 82, and move directly to Chrome 83, which will be released 3 weeks earlier than planned, in approximately mid-May.
+We're going to skip Chrome 82, and move directly to Chrome 83, which will be released 3 weeks earlier than planned, in approximately mid-May.

-We’ll keep everyone informed of any changes to our schedule on our [release blog][cr-release-blog], and will share additional details on the schedule in the [Chromium Developers group][cr-dev].
+We'll keep everyone informed of any changes to our schedule on our [release blog][cr-release-blog], and will share additional details on the schedule in the [Chromium Developers group][cr-dev].
 You can also check our [schedule page][cr-schedule] for specific dates for each milestone at any time.